-But it is easier to generate a directed complete network on 3 vertices:

-Network/Create New Network/Complete Network/Directed We define this network as a fragment by selecting it as the first network.
+But we can generate a random network on 3 vertices with 6 arcs without multiple arcs (this is not a random network but a fixed network).
+We define this network as a fragment by selecting it as the first network.